 “TESS data let us see exactly when this destructive event, named ASASSN-19bt, started to get brighter, which we’ve never been able to do before,” said Thomas Holoien, a Carnegie Fellow at the Carnegie Observatories in Pasadena, California.
 “Because we identified the tidal disruption quickly with the ground-based All-Sky Automated Survey for Supernovae (ASAS-SN), we were able to trigger multiwavelength follow-up observations in the first few days.
 The early data will be incredibly helpful for modeling the physics of these outbursts.”

-A paper describing the findings, led by Holoien, was published in the September 27, 2019, issue of The Astrophysical Journal and is now available online.
+A paper describing the findings, led by Holoien, was published in the September 27, 2019, issue of The Astrophysical Journal.

 ASAS-SN, a worldwide network of 20 robotic telescopes headquartered at Ohio State University (OSU) in Columbus, discovered the event on Jan.
 29. Holoien was working at the Las Campanas Observatory in Chile when he received the alert from the project’s South Africa instrument.
 Holoien quickly trained two Las Campanas telescopes on ASASSN-19bt and then requested follow-up observations by Swift, ESA’s (European Space Agency’s) XMM-Newton and ground-based 1-meter telescopes in the global Las Cumbres Observatory network.

 TESS, however, didn’t need a call to action because it was already looking at the same area.
 The planet hunter monitors large swaths of the sky, called sectors, for 27 days at a time.
 This lengthy view allows TESS to observe transits, periodic dips in a star’s brightness that may indicate orbiting planets.